ADAM DUSTAN

 • Showing an approach like this tends to make the other options appear stronger

-With 3 options approved by Legal and the team split over which would perform best, the true decision maker would be the customer via live AB testing.
+With 3 options approved by Legal and the team split over which would perform best, the true decision maker would be the customer via live ABC testing.

 Based on the data, the decision was made to push the “Focused” option to 100%.